atesgoral/ates.dev/src/posts/2025-01-19-joystick-hack/index.md

   <img src="i/atari-cx40-pcb.webp" alt="The circuit board of an Atari CX40 joystick">
 </p>

-<p class="credit">Photo from <a href="https://forums.atariage.com/topic/346435-identify-if-cx40-is-genuine/#comment-5189662">a post</a> by Atari2600PAL on <a href="https://atariage.com/">AtariAge</a> (permission pending)</p>
+<p class="credit">Credit: Atari2600PAL, <a href="https://forums.atariage.com/topic/346435-identify-if-cx40-is-genuine/#comment-5189662">forum post on AtariAge</a>, used with permission.</p>

 ### The opportunity

 Fast forward to many years later.
 I'm visiting my cousin and we're gaming on his Commodore 64.
-My cousin has autofire joysticks, which I never bothered buying.
+My cousin has autofire joysticks (a feature that allows a joystick to automatically send repeated fire signals without the need for the user to press the fire button repeatedly), which I never bothered buying.

-One of his autofire joysticks is physically broken and he was preparing to toss it out in the garbage.
+One of his autofire joysticks is physically broken and he's thinking of tossing it out in the garbage.
 I said I wanted to examine it and took it from him.
-After my innate understanding of a standard non-autofire joystick, I was very curious about what made these autofire joysticks tick.
+Given my understanding of a standard non-autofire joystick, I was very curious about what made these autofire joysticks tick.

 I know nothing about electronics beyond "if you touch two metals, electricity flows through them" at this point.